nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/network_administration.md

 ## TODO:
-    have all the routing commands: static, dynamic, rip ospf, ... @Current

-    fill out all the requirements of the trac nghiem
+    Note lai cac bai mau cua Thuan @Current fill out all the requirements of the trac nghiem Note lai cac do an